gomorpheus/morpheus-docs/release_notes/current.rst

 - Group and Rule Icons added
 - ``Appliance`` Config section added to NSX Logical Router creation
 - Group permission added for new Networks and Edge Gateways/Routers
-.. add link to network and group secitons below
+.. add link to network and group sections below

 Role Permission Updates
 -----------------------